unc134r/server/README.md

 ## What is it

-<p>The tagline up there may have exagerated a bit.
-All this package is a wrapper for other npm packages nicely wrapped in a decent API. </p>
+<p>The tagline up there may have exaggerated a bit.
+All this package is a wrapper for other npm packages nicely wrapped in a decent API.</p>

 ## Use Case